 The Audit Committee also serves as the Qualified Legal Compliance Committee ("QLCC") for the Trust for the purpose of compliance with Rules 205.2(k) and 205.3(c) of the Code of Federal Regulations, regarding alternative reporting procedures for attorneys retained or employed by an issuer who appear and practice before the SEC on behalf of the issuer (the "issuer attorneys").
 An issuer attorney who becomes aware of evidence of a material violation by the Trust, or by any officer, director, employee, or agent of the Trust, may report evidence of such material violation to the QLCC as an alternative to the reporting requirements of Rule 205.3(b) (which requires reporting to the chief legal officer and potentially escalating further to other entities).
-As of the date of this SAI, the QLCC has not met with respect to the Trust.

-Governance Committee.
-The Board has a standing Governance Committee that is composed of each of the Independent Trustees of the Trust.
-The Governance Committee operates under a written charter approved by the Board.
-The Governance Committee is responsible for seeking and reviewing candidates for consideration as nominees for Trustees as is considered necessary from time to time and meets only as necessary.
-The Governance Committee generally will not consider nominees recommended by shareholders.
-The Governance Committee is also responsible for, among other things, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
-Ms. Cytron is the chair of the Governance Committee.
-The Governance Committee meets periodically, as necessary, but at least annually.
-Because the Funds have not yet commenced operations, the Governance Committee has not yet met or taken any action with respect to the Funds as of the date of the SAI.
+Nominating and Governance Committee.
+The Board has a standing Nominating and Governance Committee that is composed of each of the Independent Trustees of the Trust.
+The Nominating and Governance Committee operates under a written charter approved by the Board.
+The Nominating and Governance Committee is responsible for seeking and reviewing candidates for consideration as nominees for Trustees as is considered necessary from time to time and meets only as necessary.
+The Nominating and Governance Committee is also responsible for, among other things, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
+Ms. Cytron is the chair of the Nominating and Governance Committee.
+The Nominating and Governance Committee meets periodically, as necessary, but at least annually.
+As of the date of this SAI, the Nominating and Governance Committee meet one with respect to the Trust.